Tbot223/Z-Alpha/README.md

 # EN
 This code was created for the Korean messenger KakaoTalk.
 Operation in other apps may not be possible.

-To get it to work, download the app from the link below, copy and paste the code, enable and compile the bot.
+If you want the bot to work, paste the file into your bot name in the bot folder inside the messenger bot R main file (overwrite)

 https://bit.ly/3KJYuMG